MalikSh96/AnimeTracker/readme.md

 I made that once you enter a new entry, based on the `entry.name` a corresponding subfolder gets created.
 We use that subfolder to store the images of the given entries, therefore we manage to keep our management cleaner and more organized when creating entries.

+# Phase 9
+Completed the work on displaying images and such.
+Yet again the main coding happened in `AnimeController.cs`

+In this phase I made a functionality that dynamically accesses the content of a given folder and displays that content on the webpage.
+In this case the `animeimages` **folder**.